 - Tundra

-These, of course, have the least ingredients involved out of all the product lines and are made from 99% meat and meat products.
-This makes the treat line incredibly high in protein, though.
-However, the fat content is high in some of the treats, so you’ll want to be careful not to overfeed your pet.
+These, of course, have the fewest ingredients of all the product lines and are made from 99% meat and meat products.
+This makes the treat line incredibly high in protein.
+However, some treats have a high-fat content, so you’ll want to be careful not to overfeed your pet.

 Price